 A pencil that can, with a touch of a button, turn into a pen and vice versa.

 - How would the pencil tip turn into the tip of a pen?

-- Are there two holes in the pencil-pen hybrid?
-One for the ink and one for the led, perhaps?
+- Are there two holes in the hybrid pencil-pen?
+One of the ink and one of the led, perhaps?

 A bag with a small, built-in motor that can, with the touch of a button, easily open or close.
 The bag would help people whose hands are full.